ms-iot/content/IBoughtAGalileo.md

 apply-bootmedia.cmd -destination e:\ -image 9600.16384.x86fre.winblue_rtm_iotbuild.140731-1000_galileo_v1.wim -hostname mygalileo -password admin
 ~~~

-NOTE:
+**NOTE:**

-* Beware the path where your files are stored on your PC not to contain spaces or you will get in a known BUG at install. (https://connect.microsoft.com/windowsembeddedIoT/feedbackdetail/view/953685)
+* The path where your files are stored on your PC should not contain spaces or you will reach a known [bug](https://connect.microsoft.com/windowsembeddedIoT/feedbackdetail/view/953685) during installation.
 * Depending on the speed of your microSD card, SD card reader and computer, writing Microsoft Windows to the microSD card can take between 30 minutes and 2 hours.